 Do Frequent Meals Reduce Hunger and Cravings?

-Some studies suggest that increased meal frequency does not effect overall fat loss and may actually increase feelings of hunger (4,5).
+Some studies suggest that increased meal frequency does not affect overall fat loss and may actually increase feelings of hunger (4,5).
 And eating less often is associated with improved appetite control in a number of studies (6,7).

 However, there may be a difference between overweight and lean individuals when it comes to meal frequency and appetite, as well as overall fitness and activity level (8).
 One study looking at lean males suggested smaller, more frequent meals might help control appetite better (9).